Guide to Business Writing

 3. Course structure & quality

 Evaluate the structure and quality of a course as much as you can, even without access to the full course.
 Thoroughly review the course outline.
-It’s also helpful to watch a sample lesson or view a video that highlights parts of the course.
+It’s also helpful to watch a sample lesson or view a video highlighting parts of the course.

 4. Review testimonials & evaluations